 And not just one shadow, but two: an active side and passive side (bipolar).

 For example, the shadows of the King is the Tyrant and the Weakling.
 The shadows of the Warrior are the Sadist and Masochist.

 Getting to know these bipolar shadows makes it easier to identify their thoughts and behavioral patterns within yourself.

-I highly recommend Moore and Gillette’s Kings, Warriors, Magicians, Lovers.
+I highly recommend Moore and Gillette’s King, Warrior, Magician, Lover.
 It’s one of the most important books on psychology I’ve ever read.

-If you want a step-by-step method for shadow work, try the 3-2-1 Shadow Process developed by integral philosophy Ken Wilber in Integral Life Practice.
+If you want a step-by-step method for working with your shadow, try the 3-2-1 Shadow Process developed by integral philosophy Ken Wilber in Integral Life Practice.